DivyanshArya09/Budget-Buddy/README.md

 ## Getting Started

-To get started with CipherX Expense Tracker, follow these steps:
+To get started with Budget Buddy Expense Tracker, follow these steps:

 1. Clone the repository to your local machine.
 2. Ensure you have Flutter installed on your system.
 If not, refer to the [official Flutter installation guide](https://flutter.dev/docs/get-started/install).